-The Run:ai scheduler ensures that all processes can run together.
-You can see the list of workers as well as the main "launcher" process by running:
+The Run:ai scheduler ensures that all pods can run together.
+You can see the list of workers as well as the main "launcher" pod by running:

 runai describe job dist

-You will see two worker processes (pods) their status and on which node they run:
+You will see two worker pods, their status, and on which node they run: